After quake Turkish villagers fear white death

 The scene was similar at other villages of the area -- Alakoy, Dagonu, Gedikli.

-At one, a large tent was being used for the menfolk to come together, drink tea, discuss their problems and offer condolences to bereaved relatives and neighbors.
+At one, a large tent was being used for the menfolk to come together, drink tea, discuss their problems and offer condolences to bereaved relatives and neighbours.

 Angry over relief received so far, the men of this traditional herding community complained bitterly of neglect.